nuwaLab/wingmuzz/README.md

 ## Spike
+Writing Spike's spk file is relatively simple, but it requires some understanding of various protocol's fields.
+Referring to the RFC documents of protocols, or searching for open source spk files are both feasible methods.
+There are plenty of primitives of Spike, such as *s_string*, *s_string_variable*, *s_binary* and so on.
+We can construct spk files using these primitives.

 ## Peach
 Peach is a renowned fuzzing framework. *Peach Tech* that developed Peach was acquired by GitLab in 2020 to enhance its DevSecOps capability.